2021 UConn Huskies football team

-The 2021 UConn Huskies football team represented the University of Connecticut (UConn) in the 2021 NCAA Division I FBS football season.
-The Huskies competed as an independent, having left the American Athletic Conference following the 2019 season.
-They played their home games at Rentschler Field in East Hartford, Connecticut.
+The 2021 UConn Huskies football team represented the University of Connecticut (UConn) as an independent during the 2021 NCAA Division I FBS football season.
+Led by Randy Edsall, in his 16th and final season as head coach, for the first two games of the season and then Lou Spanos as interim head coach for the remainder of the year, the Huskies compiled an overall record of 1–11.
+The team played home games at Pratt & Whitney Stadium at Rentschler Field in East Hartford, Connecticut.

-On September 5, following the team's 38–28 loss to FCS-school Holy Cross, head coach Randy Edsall announced he would be retiring at the end of the season.
+On September 5, following the team's 38–28 loss to NCAA Division I Football Championship Subdivision (FCS) member Holy Cross, head coach Edsall announced he would be retiring at the end of the season.
 The following day, the school announced that Edsall had resigned effective immediately and defensive coordinator Lou Spanos was named the interim head coach.

-On November 11, former UCLA coach Jim L. Mora was named the school's 31st head coach beginning with the 2022 season.
-Shortly after the hire he helped serve as an offensive assistant for the remainder of the season.
+On November 11, former UCLA coach Jim L. Mora was hired the UConn's 31st head football coach beginning with the 2022 season.
+Shortly after the hire, he helped serve as an offensive assistant for the remainder of the season.

-The team finished the season 1–11.

-Previous season

-The Huskies finished the 2019 season 2–10, 0–8 in American Athletic Conference (AAC) play, to finish in last place in the East Division.
-The 2019 season was the Huskies' last as a member of the AAC.
-The Huskies did not compete in the 2020 season due to the COVID-19 pandemic.

-Departure from the American

 In June 2020, it was announced that UConn's other sports programs would be joining the Big East Conference.
-Since the Big East does not sponsor football and the American did not want to keep UConn as a football-only school, it was decided that the football program would compete as an FBS Independent.
-The move to the Big East was primarily due to the university wanting to focus more on the men's and women's basketball programs, feeling the move to the American had hindered those programs.
+Since the Big East did not sponsor football and the American did not want to keep UConn as a football-only school, it was decided that the football program would compete as an independent.
+The move to the Big East was primarily due to the university wanting to focus more on the men's and women's basketball programs, feeling the American had hindered those programs.